-A ‘life mission statement’ statement can do the same for you.
-Going into perimenopause and menopause signifies a big life transition and because of the time it happens, it’s usually accompanied by other life changes such as children leaving home, taking on other responsibilities such as caring for aging parents etc. It’s important to try and define what you want this next stage of your life to be like.
+A ‘life mission statement’ statement can help hone your values and goals.
+Going into perimenopause and menopause signifies a big life transition and because of the time it happens, it’s usually accompanied by other life changes such as children leaving home, taking on other responsibilities such as caring for ageing parents etc. It’s important to try and define what you want this next stage of your life to be like.
 A mission statement is a nice, concise way to do this.

 Your life mission statement

 Well, it gives a clear and concise snapshot of what is important to you and the kind of life you want to live during this next phase of your life.
 This makes it easier to stay on track and focused with all your goals and values, and also acts as inspiration.